 Bar Recipes for Every Occasion

-- Chocolate drizzle: a zig-zag of dark chocolate on top looks gorgeous.
+- Chocolate drizzle: A zig-zag of dark chocolate gives café-style appeal.

 Easy Dessert Bars for Busy Days

-- You can mix them in under 15 minutes.
+- It mixes up in under 15 minutes.

 Maple Syrup Dessert Vibes

-- With a scoop of vanilla ice cream (my favorite).
+- With a scoop of vanilla ice cream for warm cinnamon desserts for cozy evenings.

 My Best Tips

-- Use a sharp knife dipped in hot water for neat squares.
+- Use a sharp knife dipped in hot water for clean cuts.

-- Store in an airtight container for up to a week (or freeze for later).
+- Store in an airtight container for up to a week—or freeze individually for make-ahead dessert bars for holiday gatherings.

 Why This Honey Nut Bars Recipe Belongs in Your Favorites